DDRB Funded Agencies

 The DDRB provides funding for the following program:

-Offers specialized sexual abuse prevention education delivered directly to special education students, or to teachers and para-educators who learn to present the material in smaller groups.
+CHILD ABUSE PREVENTION EDUCATION: Offers specialized sexual abuse prevention education designed specifically for special education settings.
+The program can be delivered directly to students, or to teachers, and para-educators who are trained to present the material in smaller group formats.

 TREE House of Greater St. Louis